prita5085/Project_2_SpaceTourism/README.md

 Steps to use the project.
 -Start the SpringBoot Application and for front-end use command ng serve from visual studio code terminal to start the project.
--As a Guest, search flights, view flights, register if need to book a flight -As a Customer, searh flights, view fligths, register, login, book a ticket from all new flights or filter flights based on conditions.
+-As a Guest, search flights, view flights, register if need to book a flight -As a Customer, search flights, view fligths, register, login, book a ticket from all new flights or filter flights based on conditions.
 -As a Vendor create new flights, register, login, modify flights, cancel flights -As a Vendor can register, modify or delete spaceports -As a Vendor can register, modify or delete spaceships